Pular para o conteúdo principal

 4. It has its own lead generation tools

-Among the various functions that LinkedIn presents to users, specifically for lead generation, there is a universe of options that can lead your company to sell more and more and with more quality.
+Among the various functions that LinkedIn offers users, specifically for lead generation, there is a universe of options that can help your company sell more and more, with higher quality.
 See below:

 • LinkedIn Company page